deislabs/deislabs.io/content/posts/a-simple-wasm-linker-js.md

 We can now call `define` on the linker, and pass and `async` function.

-The main aspect to remember when using Asyncify is that modules instantiated using this method must be transformed by Binaryen by running the `asyncify` pass - which we do next using the `runPasses(["asyncify"])`.
+The main aspect to remember when using Asyncify is that modules instantiated using this method must be transformed by running the Binaryen `asyncify` pass - which we do next using the `runPasses(["asyncify"])`.
 Then we can continue to use both the linker and instances created with the linker as before:

 ```
 var useAsyncify = true;